The Brawling Brutes

-The Brawling Brutes is a professional wrestling stable consisting of Sheamus, who serves as its leader, Ridge Holland, Butch, and Drew McIntyre.
-They currently perform in WWE on the SmackDown brand.
+The Brawling Brutes were a professional wrestling stable in WWE.
+The stable was led by Sheamus and also contained Ridge Holland and Butch.
+The group started in November 2021.
+In August 2023, Sheamus suffered a shoulder injury and three months later in November, Holland walked out on Butch during a tag team match, ending the group in the process.

 History

-During the 2021 WWE Draft, Holland was drafted from NXT to SmackDown.
-On 5 November episode of SmackDown, during a backstage interview, Holland referred to Sheamus as his idol.
-On 19 November episode of SmackDown, Holland helped Sheamus defeat Cesaro, Ricochet, and Jinder Mahal in a four-way match, starting an alliance between the two.
-On 1 January 2022 at Day 1, Holland would team with Sheamus to defeat Cesaro and Ricochet, however, during the match, Holland would suffer a broken nose and would be removed mid-match.

-In March, they would enter a feud with The New Day, where on the 11 March episode of SmackDown, Sheamus and Holland introduced Butch as part of their stable.
-According to Sheamus, he found Butch in pub's in Ireland, who had previously been stablemates with Holland in the Kings of NXT, under his previous ring name Pete Dunne.
+During the 2021 WWE Draft, Ridge Holland was drafted from NXT to SmackDown.
+On the November 19 episode of SmackDown, Holland helped Sheamus defeat Cesaro, Ricochet, and Jinder Mahal in a four-way match, starting an alliance between the two.
+On January 1, 2022, at Day 1, Holland would team with Sheamus to defeat Cesaro and Ricochet, however, during the match, Holland would suffer a broken nose and would be removed mid-match.
+In March, they would enter a feud with The New Day, where on the March 11 episode of SmackDown, Sheamus and Holland introduced Butch as part of their stable.
 After an overhead belly-to-belly suplex by Holland on Big E legitimately broke the latter's neck, Big E was promptly removed from the rivalry, leaving only Kofi Kingston and Xavier Woods.
-On Night 2 of WrestleMania 38, Holland and Sheamus defeated Kingston and Woods in a tag-team match.
+On Night 2 of WrestleMania 38, Holland and Sheamus defeated Kingston and Woods in a tag team match.